SearchSG/dev-portal-admin-portal-docs/application-searchbar.md

    - Search result item: Select the details such as `Content type tag`, `'Jump to section' links` and `Topic tag` you would like to show in your search result items.

-   - SmartAnswer: This feature is driven by Generative AI, a type of artificial intelligence technology.
-      - Enable: Show an AI-generated summary of search results at the top of the page.
-This summary comes from information on your site.
-      - Disable: Show only standard search results without the AI-generated summary.

 3. Colours & Fonts
    - Main colours: Set the default colours that will be applied on your search bar.